CrockerC/RealtimeAudioNoiseReduction/README.md

 # RealtimeAudioNoiseReduction

-uses the noisereduce library (an implementation of the audacity noise reduction method) to eliminate noise in a realtime audio sample coming from a microphone
+uses the noisereduce library (an implementation of the audacity noise reduction algorithm) to eliminate noise in a realtime audio sample coming from a microphone